 The Muon g-2 experiment begins with a beam of protons.
 About 12 times every second, Fermilab's accelerators smash a bunch of protons, roughly 1012 particles, into a fixed target, creating different types of particles.

 Scientists on the Muon g-2 experiment are interested in the emerging pions, which quickly decay into muons, whose spins point in the same direction.
 Magnets steer the pions and the resulting muons into a triangular-shaped tunnel called the Muon Delivery Ring, which was formerly used as part of Fermilab's Antiproton Source.
 As the particles travel hundreds of yards around the ring, essentially all of the pions decay into muons.
 This beam of muons is then transferred into the experiment's precision storage ring, which was also used in the Brookhaven experiment.
-This 50-foot-diameter electromagnet is housed in a new building on the Muon Campus.
+This 50-foot-diameter electromagnet is housed at the Fermilab Muon Campus.

 Measuring the muon's decay